mariorht/wasm_particles/README.md

 - **Memory access overhead** when transferring data between WebAssembly and JavaScript.
 - **Function call overhead** due to frequent interactions between JS and WASM.
 - **WebAssembly optimizations missing** in the current compilation settings.

+**UPDATE** : copiling to wasm with -O3 flag overperform javascript.

 🚀 **Further debugging is needed to identify the exact cause.**